eracle/aquaticode-code-interview/README.md

 - Add comments to your code so we can better assess your thought process Your solution will be evaluated according to efficiency, functionality, and code readability.

-# Requirements
+### Requirements
 - Docker;
 - docker-compose;
 - make.

-# Install
+### Install
     make build
     make up
 Go to http://0.0.0.0:8000

-# Test
+### Test
     make test

-# Possible improvements:
+### Improvements:
-Videos are currently being encoded using the mp4v format and then back to h264.
-This because the mp4v format causes compatibility issues when viewed in a browser.
+Videos are currently being encoded using the mp4v format, which causes compatibility issues when viewed in a browser.
+To fix this issue, the videos are being re-encoded in the h264 format.
+However, this process takes additional time and can result in a loss of image quality.

-As a result, the video is converted back to h264 format, increasing processing time and adding noise to the image.
+There are two potential solutions to this issue:

-A solution to this issue could be: to temporary transform the video in a list of images and then reconstruct it back using ffmpeg while bypassing opencv's VideoWriter, which lacks of compatibility with many formats.
+1. Transforming the video into a series of images, then reconstructing it using FFmpeg while bypassing the VideoWriter function in OpenCV.
-Another solution is to install opencv and openh264 using conda.
-But that would mean changing the project docker configuration, which is a long way because of all its dependencies.
+2. Installing OpenCV and OpenH264 using conda, but this would require updating the project docker configuration and managing its dependencies.

-# Todo:
+### Todo:
 - sepia filter;
 - hue filter;
 - improving assertions in tests.